nomadz-ethz/robocup_demo/README.md

 # Build the programs
 ./scripts/build.sh

-# Run in the simultion environment
+# Run in the simulation environment
 ./scripts/sim_start.sh

 # Run on the actual robot